tigera/docs/calico-enterprise/operations/ebpf/install.mdx

 ### Before you begin

-#### Supported
+**Supported architecture and versions**

 - x86-64

-- Distributions:

-  - Generic or kubeadm
-  - kOps
-  - OpenShift
-  - EKS
-  - AKS

 - Linux distribution/kernel:
   - Ubuntu 20.04.
   - Red Hat v8.2 with Linux kernel v4.18.0-193 or above (Red Hat have backported the required features to that build).
   - Another [supported distribution]({{site.baseurl}}/getting-started/kubernetes/requirements) with Linux kernel v5.3 or above.

 - An underlying network fabric that allows VXLAN traffic between hosts.
 In eBPF mode, VXLAN is used to forward Kubernetes NodePort traffic.

-#### Not supported
+**Unsupported platforms**
+  - GKE
+  - MKE

-- Other processor architectures.
+  - TKG

-- Distributions:
+  - RKE

-  - GKE.
-This is because of an incompatibility with the GKE CNI plugin.

-  - RKE: eBPF mode cannot be enabled at install time because RKE doesn't provide a stable address for the API server.
-However, by following [these instructions](../../maintenance/ebpf/enabling-ebpf), it can be enabled as a post-install step.

-  - Mirantis Kubernetes Engine (MKE): eBPF mode is incompatible with MKE at this time.
-The Tigera team is investigating the issue.
+   >**Note**:
+   eBPF supports AKS with Calico CNI and {{site.prodname}} network policy.
+However, with [AKS with Azure CNI and {{site.prodname}} network policy](../../getting-started/kubernetes/aks#install-aks-with-azure-cni-networking), kube-proxy cannot be disabled so the performance benefits of eBPF are lost.
+However, there are other reasons to use eBPF other than performance gains, as described in [eBPF use cases]({{site.baseurl}}/maintenance/ebpf/use-cases-ebpf).
+   {: .alert .alert-info}

+**Unsupported features**
-- Clusters with some eBPF nodes and some standard dataplane and/or Windows nodes.
+  - Clusters with some eBPF nodes and some standard dataplane and/or Windows nodes
-- IPv6.
+  - IPv6
-- Host endpoint `doNotTrack` policy (other policy types are supported).
+  - Host endpoint `doNotTrack` policy (other policy types are supported)
-- Floating IPs.
+  - Floating IPs
-- SCTP (either for policy or services).
+  - SCTP (either for policy or services)
-- `Log` action in policy rules.
+  - `Log` action in policy rules
-- Tagged VLAN devices.
+  - Tagged VLAN devices

-#### Performance
+  - L7 logs

+**Recommendations for performance**

-For best pod-to-pod performance, we recommend using an underlying network that doesn't require Calico to use an overlay.
+For best pod-to-pod performance, we recommend using an underlying network that doesn't require {{site.prodname}} to use an overlay.
 For example:

-- A cluster within a single AWS subnet.
+- A cluster within a single AWS subnet
-- A cluster using a compatible cloud provider's CNI (such as the AWS VPC CNI plugin).
+- A cluster using a compatible cloud provider's CNI (such as the AWS VPC CNI plugin)
-- An on-prem cluster with BGP peering configured.
+- An on-prem cluster with BGP peering configured

 If you must use an overlay, we recommend that you use VXLAN, not IPIP.
-VXLAN has better performance than IPIP in eBPF mode due to various kernel optimisations.
+VXLAN has better performance than IPIP in eBPF mode due to various kernel optimizations.

 ### How to

-Installing {{ site.prodname }} normally consists of the following stages, which are covered by the main installation
+Installing {{site.prodname}} normally consists of the following steps, which are covered by the main installation
-guides:
+guide:

-* Create a cluster suitable to run {{site.prodname}}.
+* Create a cluster suitable to run {{site.prodname}}
-* Install the Tigera Operator (possibly via a Helm chart), and the associated Custom Resource Definitions.
+* Install the Tigera Operator, and the associated Custom Resource Definitions
-* Apply a set of Custom Resources to tell the operator what to install.
+* Apply a set of Custom Resources to tell the operator what to install
-* Wait for the operator to provision all the associated resources and report back via its status resource.
+* Wait for the operator to provision all the associated resources and report back via its status resource

 To install directly in eBPF is very similar; this guide explains the differences: